bweiher/pelotonR/README.md

 ```

-The final two endpoints contain your performance graphs and other workout data:
+The final two endpoints contain your performance graphs and other workout data.
+You need to provide `workout_id`'s here, but each function accepts multiple at once:

 ```r
 # get performance graph data